-Maryland is not a big state, and there are probably more dog trainers here than starbucks and 7-11’s combined.
+Maryland is not a big state, and there are probably more dog trainers here than Starbucks and 7-11’s combined.
 So when you google a dog trainer you’ll find an overwhelming number of choices.
-Training is an dual investment and as such, you expect a return from a trainer who can not only train a dog, but can also train you.
+Training is a dual investment and as such, you expect a return from a trainer who can not only train a dog but can also train you.

 Denise Willis Dog Training, LLC